 - Transaction Limits: There are certain transaction limits in case of payments using MMA.
 So they are not as flexible as the checking account.

 - Higher Interest Rates: This offers a higher rate of interest than saving or checking accounts.

-Many of the banks as well as other financial institutions offer the facility of the Money market accounts to its customers which is the hybrid account of checking account and saving accounts consisting of some of the features of both the account.
+Many banks, as well as other financial institutions, offer the facility of Money market accounts to their customers which is a hybrid account of checking accounts and saving accounts consisting of some of the features of both accounts.
 This has both advantages as well as disadvantages when other accounts are compared.
-When compared with the savings account and checking account it provides a higher rate of return in the form of the interest, insurance protection, check writing facility, and privileges of the transaction using the debit card.
-However, for opening and maintaining the Money market account, the customers are required to keep a certain amount of their money as the minimum balance in their account.
+When compared with the savings account and checking account it provides a higher rate of return in the form of interest, insurance protection, check writing facility, and privileges of the transaction using the debit card.
+However, for opening and maintaining a Money market account, the customers are required to keep a certain amount of their money as the minimum balance in their account.
 If the amount in the accounts falls below the minimum required then the customers might have to pay the monthly fees for the same.

 Example of Money Market Account

 Jam has some of the balance lying idle with him.
-He wants to invest in the account where she can get good rate of interest along with the privileges with respect to the check writing and the debit card.
-For this, she decides to open the money market account instead of a savings account and checking account because he noticed that the money market account offers the best rate of return in the market and fulfills other requirements of him.
+He wants to invest in an account where she can get a good rate of interest along with the privileges with respect to the check writing and the debit card.
+For this, she decides to open a money market account instead of a savings account and checking account because he noticed that the money market account offers the best rate of return in the market and fulfills other requirements of him.